lzwjava/blog-source/_posts/2024-12-10-parenting-en.md

 * Learn from them by observing them and understanding the differences between adults and kids.

-* Provide YouTube Kids animations to watch and Apple Arcade and Google Play Pass games to play, especially in the car.
+* Provide YouTube Kids animations to watch and Apple Arcade and Google Play Pass games to play.

+* Use YouTube Premium to download some English animations for kids to watch in the car.